jack4Lindsay/tag/README.md

 3.5:

 - Added police officers as outfits.
 Chase down the killer!
 Thanks to (Lenny_Face) for the suggestion of the skin and emote #1
-- Added points and the shop!
-Skins are no longer all free, you have to build up points to purchase them.
-The player gets points by tagging others and using their abilities while in-game
+- Added coins and the shop!
+Skins are no longer all free, you have to earn coins to purchase them.
+The player gets coins by tagging others and using their abilities while in-game
-- With the addition of points, a point box was added to the top right of the screen to show you how many coins you have
+- With the addition of coins, a coin box was added to the top right of the screen to show you how many coins you have
 - With the addition of the shop, the save feature has been added!
-Press V to save your information, such as your points and the skins you have unlocked
+Press V to save your information, such as your coins and the skins you have unlocked
 - Added new text to the Show More menu outlining the new things the player can do, and rearranged some of the pop-ups to look smoother with the layout